 I understand that some dog rescue groups are breed specific.
 For those groups, please consider helping your breed of choice but also being open to helping dogs of other breeds in your area who also need help.
 We know that breed is often not an indicator of behavior.
 Many people think they want a particular breed of dog when in fact another dog may actually be a better for for the adopter's lifestyle.
 And unless you are DNA testing all of your dogs, you may be wrong about what breed(s) of dogs you are actually helping.

 I know that people in rescue want to help as many animals as they can.
 We have to admit that not all animals can be saved and there are limits to the number of animals who can be helped by any given rescue group.
 Because that is the case, I am asking rescues to consider focusing on the geographic hub or area in which they are located first and then branch out to other areas when all the healthy and treatable animals in the primary area are safe.
 Doing this can accomplish more than one goal.
 The first goal is to ensure that as many healthy and treatable animals in the service area are kept alive as possible while setting some limits on how many animals can be helped at any given time.
-If there are 20 local dogs who need help and 200 dogs outside the service area who need help, it is not possible to help them all.
-My argument is to focus on the 20 local dogs first and then help as many of the other 200 as can be helped while functioning within the ability of the rescue group to care for animals.
+If there are 20 local dogs or cats who need help and 200 dogs outside the service area who need help, it is not possible to help them all.
+My argument is to focus on the 20 local dogs or cats first and then help as many of the other 200 as can be helped while functioning within the ability of the rescue group to care for animals.
 Doing this may also ultimately demonstrate that any community can, in fact, become a No Kill Community with the help of rescue groups.
 This could serve as an incentive to less progressive areas embracing change as they say to themselves, "we want that here and it's what the public expects."
 If a community always has groups from other areas literally coming to the rescue, there is little incentive for those places to change.
 Just something to think about.

 I know of rescue groups and shelters who take animals from outside their service area for the sake of fundraising and marketing.
-Taking animals from an area hundreds of miles away or even from a different state where a natural disaster occurred will always generate more public support (and lead to more donations) than pulling scared dogs from shelter down the street.
+Taking animals from an area hundreds of miles away or even from a different state where a natural disaster occurred will always generate more public support (and lead to more donations) than pulling cats or scared dogs from the shelter down the street.
 Saving animals from a collector or a backyard breeder a few counties away or in another state will always generate more public interest by the public who want to adopt those animals than focusing on animals in need locally.
 I would argue that if the goal of the rescue is life-saving, and not notoriety, local animals are just as worthy of having their lives saved.
 I would go on to argue that rescue groups can generate equal public support by making it clear to the public that they focus on the local service area first toward keeping animals alive who would otherwise be at risk and they function outside the area when resources permit that activity.
 We all set boundaries in our lives to make the best use of our resources and rescue groups should consider doing the same.
 People appreciate a group that focuses locally first because that may be the rescue that helps them in the future.

 If you are based in Huntsville, Alabama, please help animals in Huntsville and Madison County first.
 If you are based in Chicago, Illinois, please help dogs in Chicago first and before you transport them in large groups from Alabama.
 If you are based in New York, please help animals in New York (particularly New York City Animal Care and Control) before you get in a vehicle and travel to get animals from other states who are then brought back into your service area.